-Our overall homebuilding gross profit increased to \$348.3 million for the fiscal year ended September 30, 2018, from \$312.2 million in the prior year.
-The increase was driven by growth in homebuilding revenue of \$181.5 million combined with slightly higher gross margin.
-However, as shown in the tables above, the comparability of our gross profit and gross margin was modestly impacted by certain items.
-Specifically, interest amortized to homebuilding cost of sales increased by \$2.4 million year-over-year, and impairment and abandonment charges decreased by \$0.9 million over the same period.
-When excluding the impact of impairments and abandonments, interest, and non-recurring items, year-over-year gross profit increased by \$37.6 million while our gross margin remained flat at 21.2%.
+Our overall homebuilding gross profit increased to \$348.1 million for the fiscal year ended September 30, 2020, from \$206.0 million in the prior year.
+As shown in the tables above, the comparability of our gross profit and gross margin was impacted by impairment and abandonment charges which decreased by \$108.4 million and interest amortized to homebuilding cost of sales which increased by \$1.0 million year-over-year (refer to Note 5 and Note 6 of the notes to our consolidated financial statements in this Form 10-K for additional details).
+When excluding the impact of impairments and abandonments and interest amortized to homebuilding cost of sales, year-over-year homebuilding gross profit increased by \$34.7 million, primarily driven by growth in homebuilding revenue of \$39.7 million and an increase in gross margin by 130 basis points to 21.0%.